hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide.md

 <center><img src="media/guide-blog-Contents-new-post.png" width="800" height="497"></center>

-2. In the blog editor, you can set properties in the left pane and see the effect in the preview pane on the right side of the screen
+2. In the blog editor, you can set properties (title, author name, author picture) in the left pane and see the effect in the preview pane on the right side of the screen

 <center><img src="media/guide-blog-new-post-properties.png" width="1100" height="500"></center>